evgdim/clean-code/presentation/index.md

    }
 }
 ```
 Resolving Data Clumps "moves" the behavior into the extracted class and makes it resable, when you chnage it it chnages everywhere, etc.
+`#KeepLogicInTheDomain`

 ## Object-Orientation Abusers
 All these smells are incomplete or incorrect application of object-oriented programming principles.